iamrichardjones/MiniDesignPatterns/README.md

 Just my philosophy so you can get to know who I am and if you want to help contribute to this project
 * Do **not** commit code after midday on a Friday.
 Review again on Monday and see what mistakes you made at the end of the week
 * Keep things simple.
-If they are getting too complicated then divide and conquer
+If they are getting too complicated then divide and conquer.
+Logic at its most basic level is quite simple.
 * Unit test everything!

 ##Contents